-His research is primarily focussed on developing new biotechnologies for tissue engineering and regenerative medicine (Tissue Engineering 2019, Trends in Biotechnology 2020, Advanced Functional Materials 2020).
-Recent work has focussed on the development of gradient-casting technologies for osteochondral tissue engineering (Biomaterials 2018, Advanced Materials 2019), the production of acoustic cell patterning devices for musculoskeletal tissue engineering (Advanced Materials 2018, Lab on a Chip 2019) and the first demonstration of ultrasound-triggered enzymatic gelation (Advanced Materials 2020).
+His research is primarily focussed on developing new biotechnologies for tissue engineering and regenerative medicine (Tissue Engineering 2019, Trends in Biotechnology 2020, Advanced Functional Materials 2020, Science Translational Medicine 2020).
+Recent work has focussed on the development of gradient-casting technologies for osteochondral tissue engineering (Biomaterials 2018, Advanced Materials 2019, Trends in Biotechnology 2021), the production of acoustic cell patterning devices for musculoskeletal tissue engineering (Advanced Materials 2018, Lab on a Chip 2019) and the first demonstration of ultrasound-triggered enzymatic gelation (Advanced Materials 2020).
+Other research interests include:

 Armstrong J, Stevens M, 2020, Using remote fields for complex tissue engineering, Trends in Biotechnology, Vol:38, ISSN:0167-7799, Pages:254-263

 et al., 2020, Ultrasound-triggered enzymatic gelation, Advanced Materials, Vol:32, ISSN:0935-9648, Pages:1-8